codevelopnz/SmartSolarDevice/README.md

 A project for the CoDevelop/ team

 ## Function of the Hardware
-This hardware has the have the ability to:
+This hardware has the ability to:
 * determine the temperature of the water on the roof (solar panels)
 * determine the tempurature of the hot water cylinder at both the inlet and outlet (top and bottom)
 * switch on the water pump to cycle hot water from the roof panels to the cylinder